 Below is a gif image taken from Wikipedia that shows comparing each pair and swap them if the latter one is smaller/lower than the former one so that the numbers are arranged from smallest to highest which is known as ascending order.

 Now that you know about bubble sort, we will go explain how we came up with the procedure SortAndGetList below, step by step.
-This sort method is kind of generic, meaning you can use it for sorting numbers and text both.
-Please take note of the numbers in red in the image below as these will be used to describe the purpose of each set of blocks.
+This sort procedure is kind of generic, meaning you can use it for sorting numbers and text both.
+You can use this procedure for sorting in both ascending and descending orders.
+Please take note of the numbers in black in the image below as these will be used to describe the purpose of each set of blocks.

-4. First we check if the list contains at least two items, if not, then there's not really enough elements to sort as sorting of one element will return that element.
-Also if you remove that block and the list contains say one item, your app will encounter an error since in the second for range block we have set start as "i+1", but the first element in the list has a position/index of 1, so "i + 1" will be 2 in the first iteration of the second/nested for range block which doesn't exist in a list with one item.
+3. First we check if the list contains at least two items, if not, then there's not really enough elements to sort as sorting of one element will return that element.
+Also if you remove that block and the list contains say one item, your app will encounter an error since in the second for each number block we have set from as "number + 1", but the first element in the list has a position/index of 1, so "number + 1" will be 2 in the first iteration of the second/nested for each number block which doesn't exist in a list with one item.

-5. If you have read on bubble sort algorithm as advised above, you should know that we need to compare each adjacent pair.
-For us to do that, we need one loop (you can use any of the blocks - foreach, for range, or while with some counters to keep track of indexes/positions) to get items starting from the beginning of the list to the item second to the last in the list at a time.
+4. If you have read on bubble sort algorithm as advised above, you know that we need to compare each adjacent pair.
+For us to do that, we need one loop to get the items starting from the beginning of the list to the item second to the last in the list to compare.
 We are not going to compare the last item because there'll be no item after the last item obviously to compare with.
 Don't worry; by that time the last item will be in order as you will see as we move along.
-In the image above, you can see that in our first for range, we have an argument named "i" with an initial value of 1 (because start set to 1), increments by 1 (because step set to 1) after each iteration, and iteration/looping stops when the value of "i" reaches length of the list minus 1.
+In the image above, you can see that in our first for each number, we have a variable named "number" with an initial from value of 1 (because first item in any list is at index 1), increments by 1 (because we want to go through each item) after each iteration, and our loop executes until (to) the value of "number" reaches length of the list minus 1.

-6. In the first for range block, we get an item at position defined by the value of "i" (e.g. if i is 1, we get the first item) and our goal is to compare the item at position "i" with the rest.
-So, we need another for range block to get the rest.
-That is why we have the second for range block where we have an argument named "j", start of "j" is set to "i+1" because we don't want to compare "i" with "i", the step is set to 1, and end is set to the size/length of the list as we want all items to be compared with the item at position "i".
+5. In the first for each number block, we get an item at position defined by the value of "number" (e.g. if number is 1, we get the first item) and our goal is to compare the item at position pointed by "number" variable with the rest.
+So, we need another for each number block to get the rest.
+That is why we have the second for each number block where we have an argument named "number2", starts from "number + 1" because we want to compare the next item pointed by "number".
+We compare each until the end of list including the last item.
+That is why we didn't include the last item in the first for loop.

-9. We are storing the value/item at position/index of "j" to our global variable named dataHolder2.
+8. We are storing the item at index of "number2" to our global variable named dataHolder2.

-10. We check if we should organize/sort the items in ascending order.
+9. We check if we should sort the items in ascending order.
 If so-

-12. We compare the item at position "i" with the item at position "j" using Math block's ">" operator, and swap the items/values at "i" and "j" in the list if the item at position "i" is greater/higher than the item at position "j" since we will be sorting them in ascending order.
-If item at "i" is higher, we set the global variable status to true so that we can swap later.
+11. We compare the item at position "number" with the item at position "number2" using Math block's ">" operator, and swap the items/values at index "number" and "number2" in the list if the item at position "number" is greater/higher than the item at position "number2" since we will be sorting them in ascending order.
+If item at "number" is higher, we set the global variable status to true so that we can swap later.

 If not in number mode,

-13. We do the same comparison as 12 but this time using the comparison operator from Text block.
-If item at "i" is higher, we set the global variable status to true so that we can swap later.
+12. We do the same comparison as 11 but this time using the comparison operator from Text block.
+If item at "number" is higher, we set the global variable status to true so that we can swap later.

 If we need to sort the items in descending order-

-15. This is opposite of 12.
-We use the "<" operator from Math block since this time around we want to swap only if the item at position "i" is less/lower than item at position "j" since we are sorting the items in descending order.
-If item at "i" is lower, we set the global variable status to true so that we can swap later.
+14. This is opposite of 11.
+We use the "<" operator from Math block since this time around we want to swap only if the item at position "number" is less/lower than item at position "number2" since we are sorting the items in descending order.
+If item at "number" is lower, we set the global variable status to true so that we can swap later.

 If not in number mode,

-16. We do the same comparison as 15 but this time using the comparison operator from Text block.
-If item at "i" is lower, we set the global variable status to true so that we can swap later.
+15. We do the same comparison as 14 but this time using the comparison operator from Text block.
+If item at "number" is lower, we set the global variable status to true so that we can swap later.

-18. We replace the item at position "i" with the item at position "j", and-
+17. We replace the item at position "number" with the item at position "number2", and-

-19. We replace the item at position "j" with the item at position "i".
+18. We replace the item at position "number2" with the item at position "number".

 We can call our SortAndGetList procedure like this-